datahub-project/datahub/metadata-ingestion/README.md

 ## Ingest metadata from LDAP server to Data Hub
 The ldap_etl provides you ETL channel to communicate with your LDAP server.
 ```
-➜  Config your LDAP server environmental variable in the file
+➜  Config your LDAP server environmental variable in the file.
     LDAPSERVER    # Your server host.
     BASEDN        # Base dn as a container location.
     LDAPUSER      # Your credential.